This is a list of the Best Security and Resilience Studies Master’s. If you are interested in this career follow along to learn more!

 3. Arizona State University

-Arizona State University has an MA in Community Resilience that is one of the most popular security and resilience studies programs.
+Arizona State University has an MA in Community Resilience which is one of the most popular security and resilience studies programs.
 This program prepares graduates to act as representatives of government and non-government organizations.
 Successful graduates seek jobs developing policies to reduce short-term and long-term safety.
-This concentration falls under the emergency management and homeland security MA.
+This concentration falls under emergency management and homeland security MA.
 Students learn to promote programs at various levels of government.
-In addition, Students take courses in hazard mitigation, planning and disaster recovery.
+In addition, students take courses in hazard mitigation, planning and disaster recovery.